META-CMP/data/data/study search/database search/processed/preparation for abstract screening/README.md

 ## Retrieving missing abstracts when urls are available

-Student assistants collected abstracts from the websites of bibliographic entries where possible based on the URLs from entries without complete abstracts, and 56 collections with complete abstracts were then combined in Zotero by following these steps:
+A student assistant collected abstracts from the websites of bibliographic entries where possible based on the URLs from entries without complete abstracts, and 56 collections with complete abstracts were then combined in Zotero by following these steps:

 #### 1st Step